grafana/alloy/docs/developer/writing-flow-component-documentation.md

 ### otelcol.processor.transform

 The [otelcol.processor.transform][] component documentation needed to add an extra section about OTTL Contexts because there is no appropriate OTEL docs page that we could link to.
-Currently this information is housed on the [transformprocessor][] doc page, but because it contains yaml config for the Collector, users might get confused how this maps to {{< param "PRODUCT_NAME" >}} and it is better not to link to it.
+Currently this information is housed on the [transformprocessor][] doc page, but because it contains yaml config for the Collector, users might get confused how this maps to Alloy and it is better not to link to it.
 In the future we could try to move this information from [transformprocessor][] to the [OTTL Context][ottl context] doc.

 [loki.source.podlogs]: ../sources/flow/reference/components/loki.source.podlogs.md